 Fig. 5 Case study: The effects of different ploy(A) tail on transcription

 In mammals, common mRNA modifications include N1- and N6-methyladenosine (m1A, m6A, m6Am), 3- and 5-methylcytosine (m3C, m5C), 5-hydroxymethylcytosine (hm5C), pseudouridine (ψ) and 2′ -0-methylation (Nm).
 Studies founded that mRNAs can activate the cellular innate immune system by stimulating toll-like receptor TLRs (TLR3, TLR7, TLR8).
 However, most of the TLRs are no longer activated with the synthesized sequence using nucleoside analogues, such as pseudouridine (ψ), 5-methylcytidine (m5C), N6-methyladenosine (m6A), 5-methyluridine (m5U), and 2-thiuridine (s2U).
 Therefore, in the development of mRNA vaccines, modified nucleosides are usually introduced into the sequence to improve the stability of mRNA sequence and reduce its immunogenicity.

-Synbio Technologies, with the leading bio-design and mature experimental technology, constantly improve our own synthesis abilities to meet the market demand and the comprehensive scientific research needs of our customers.
+Synbio Technologies, with leading bio-design and technology, constantly improves our own synthesis abilities to meet the market demand and the comprehensive scientific research needs of our customers.